gidodpghrssss/AppraisalAI/README.md

 # AI-Powered Appraisal System

-An advanced AI-powered appraisal system for real estate valuation and property assessment.
+An advanced AI-powered appraisal system for real estate valuation and property assessment using free data sources.

 ## Features